-In our last article we discussed paying off debt or investing in your RRSP.
-That really begs the question about debt, and whether all debt is equal or if some debt is ‘good’ while other debt is ‘bad’.
+In our last article, we discussed paying off debt or investing in your RRSP.
+That really begs the question about debt, and whether all debt is equal or if some debt is ‘good’ while another debt is ‘bad’.

-Most people tend to see debt in those two categories, but definitions vary and of course your own personal viewpoint might be firmly in the ‘all debt is bad’ camp, in which case no amount of debate or defining will sway you (nor SHOULD you be swayed!).
+Most people tend to see debt in those two categories, but definitions vary and of course, your own personal views might be firmly in the ‘all debt is bad’ camp, in which case no amount of debate or defining will sway you (nor SHOULD you be swayed!).

 What Is Good Debt?

-Others say that a good debt should also be tax deductible.
-That would eliminate mortgage interest (in Canada anyway), unless you’re using something like the Smith Manoeuvre, a loop-hole in Canadian tax law that helps you write off mortgage interest on your principle residence.
+Others say that a good debt should also be tax-deductible.
+That would eliminate mortgage interest (in Canada anyway) unless you’re using something like the Smith Manoeuvre, a loophole in Canadian tax law that helps you write off mortgage interest on your principal residence.

 Here are some examples of good debt:

 MORTGAGE – Sorry, your own home doesn’t count.
 This is only a mortgage for a rental property.
-Since it’s money borrowed as an investment, the interest IS tax deductible.
-In theory you’ll be making rental income as well as holding an appreciating asset, so this checks all the boxes of a good debt.
+Since it’s money borrowed as an investment, the interest IS tax-deductible.
+In theory, you’ll be making rental income as well as holding an appreciating asset, so this checks all the boxes of good debt.

-INVESTMENT LOAN – If you borrow money to invest, the interest you pay on that loan is tax deductible.
-Whether it’s investing in a business, in stocks, or another kind of endeavor, this is technically a good debt.
+INVESTMENT LOAN – If you borrow money to invest, the interest you pay on that loan is tax-deductible.
+Whether it’s investing in a business, in stocks, or another kind of endeavour, this is technically a good debt.